vikram7/rails-api-and-highcharts-tutorial/README.md

 ##This tutorial will cover the following

+* Why do we want to visualize data?
+* How can we visualize data?
 * What is SVG?
 How do we use it?
 * What is Highcharts?
 * How do I make a Rails API?